Canon 1D X vs 5D Mark IV

-The Canon EOS-1D X and the Canon EOS 5D Mark IV are two professional cameras that were officially introduced, respectively, in October 2011 and August 2016.
+The Canon EOS-1D X and the Canon EOS 5D Mark IV are two professional cameras that were revealed to the public, respectively, in October 2011 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+The 1DX has a resolution of 17.9 megapixels, whereas the 5D Mark IV provides 30.1 MP.

 An illustration of the physical size and weight of the Canon 1D X and the Canon 5D Mark IV is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably smaller (34 percent) than the Canon 1D X. Moreover, the 5D Mark IV is substantially lighter (43 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.